KAY-imaging/OA-pipeline/README.md

 **Dataset features:**

-**CurvedLength** : Curved lenth [nm] of the skeletonized vessel segment
+**CurvedLength** : Curved lenth [nm] of the skeletonized vessel segment.

-**MeanRadius** : Mean radius [nm] of the skeletonized vessel segment
+**MeanRadius** : Mean radius [nm] of the skeletonized vessel segment.

-**Volume** : Volume [nm^3]  of the skeletonized vessel segment
+**Volume** : Volume [nm^3]  of the skeletonized vessel segment.

 **OrientationTheta** : Topological parameter of the segment orientation relative to the coordinate axis.
 The angle between a horizontal plane and a plane perpendicular to the object's principal axis.
 It can vary from -90 to 90 degrees and is used to determine the vertical orientation of an object.

 **OrientationPhi** : Topological parameter of the segment orientation relative to the coordinate axis.
 The angle between the horizontal plane and the plane in which the main axis of the object lies.
 It can vary from 0 to 360 degrees and is used to determine the horizontal orientation of an object.

 **ChordLength** :